-Services that are covered for you What you must pay when you get these services following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Services that are covered for you What you must pay when you get these services glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-Diabetes self-management training, diabetic services and supplies In Network 0% coinsurance for the following diabetic supplies: For all people who have diabetes (insulin and non-insulin users).
+Diabetes self-management training, In Network 0% coinsurance for the following diabetic diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
 Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions.
-A blood glucose meter Blood glucose test strips Lancing devices and glucose lancets Syringes and pen needles Glucose control solutions for checking the accuracy of test strips, glucose meters and glucose monitors 20% coinsurance for all other diabetic supplies Prior authorization rules may apply.
+Diabetes self-management training is covered under certain conditions. supplies: A blood glucose meter Blood glucose test strips Lancing devices and glucose lancets Syringes and pen needles Glucose control solutions for checking the accuracy of test strips, glucose meters and glucose monitors 20% coinsurance for all other diabetic supplies Prior authorization rules may apply.
 Please contact the plan for details.
 Covered training to help you learn how to monitor your diabetes: In Network There is no coinsurance, copayment, or deductible for diabetes self-management training.
-Durable medical equipment (DME) and related supplies (For a definition of "durable medical agreement," and Chapter 12 of this booklet.)
-If you receive a durable medical equipment item during an inpatient stay (in a hospital or skilled nursing facility), the cost of the item will be included in your inpatient claim. equipment," see Chapter 12 of this booklet.)
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress cannot purchase these items from a systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
+If you receive a durable medical equipment item during an inpatient stay (in a hospital or skilled nursing facility), the cost of the item will be included in your inpatient claim.
+Covered items include, but are not limited to: You must get durable medical equipment through our participating plan suppliers.
+You through our participating plan suppliers.
+You wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.